DBMS Architecture 2-Level, 3-Level

-Two tier architecture is similar to a basic client-server model.
-The application at the client end directly communicates with the database at the server side.
-API’s like ODBC, JDBC are used for this interaction.
+The two-tier architecture is similar to a basic client-server model.
+The application at the client end directly communicates with the database at the server-side.
+APIs like ODBC, JDBC are used for this interaction.
 The server side is responsible for providing query processing and transaction management functionalities.
-On the client side, the user interfaces and application programs are run.
-The application on the client side establishes a connection with the server side in order to communicate with the DBMS.
+On the client-side, the user interfaces and application programs are run.
+The application on the client-side establishes a connection with the server-side in order to communicate with the DBMS.

 Three Tier architecture:

 In this type, there is another layer between the client and the server.
 The client does not directly communicate with the server.
 Instead, it interacts with an application server which further communicates with the database system and then the query processing and transaction management takes place.
-This intermediate layer acts as a medium for exchange of partially processed data between server and client.
-This type of architecture is used in case of large web applications.
+This intermediate layer acts as a medium for the exchange of partially processed data between server and client.
+This type of architecture is used in the case of large web applications.

 - Enhanced scalability due to distributed deployment of application servers.
 Now, individual connections need not be made between client and server.

 - Data Integrity is maintained.
 Since there is a middle layer between client and server, data corruption can be avoided/removed.